gbengacruz/Ollama-Oracle-Integration/README.md

 > See the SQL file for the full implementation.

-### `sql/fn_ollama_genai_v2.sql`
-A starter file for extended functionality (streaming, richer headers, logging).
-Use as a base to implement streaming or advanced error handling.

 ### `examples/test_call.sql`
 A small test script demonstrating how to call the function and print the first 4000 characters of response.